 USEFUL FOR: Sleep, anti-anxiety, stress relief

-SUMMARY: Chamomile is an herb that has been used in traditional and herbal medicines for thousands of years.
-According to the University of Maryland Medical Center, the ancient Egyptians, Romans and Greeks used chamomile for its multitude of physical and mental benefits.
+SUMMARY: Chamomile is a herb that has been used in traditional and herbal medicines for thousands of years.
+According to the University of Maryland Medical Center, the ancient Egyptians, Romans, and Greeks used chamomile for its multitude of physical and mental benefits.
 Among its many other uses, chamomile may help to reduce anxiety, ease insomnia, calm upset stomachs and soothe minor burns.